apache/beam/beam-site/contribute/intellij.md

 1. Create an empty IntelliJ project outside of the Beam source tree.
 2. Under Project Structure > Project, select a Project SDK.
 3. Under Project Structure > Modules, click the + sign to add a module and select "Import Module".
     1. Select the directory containing the Beam source tree.
     2. Tick the "Import module from external model" button and select Gradle from the list.
     3. Tick the following boxes.
        * Use auto-import
        * Create separate module per source set
        * Store generated project files externally
        * Use default gradle wrapper
+4. Delegate build actions to Gradle by going to Settings > Build, Execution, Deployment > Build Tools > Gradle and checking "Delegate IDE build/run actions to gradle".

 This should result in a working Gradle project.
 Build the project by executing the "build" task in the root Gradle module.

 ## Enable Annotation Processing